praddy4/json-merge/README.md

 # node-json-merge
-This package provides api to merge 2 json objects, with customized merge in nodejs.
+This package provides API to merge 2 JSON objects, with customized merge in nodejs.

 ## Installation and usage